villadora/helium-cli/README.md

 # Helium CLI

-A cli tool to discovery unused CSS accros multiple pages based on [phantomjs](http://phantonjs.org), which is migrating from project [helium-css](https://github.com/geuis/helium-css)
+A command-line tool to discovery unused CSS accros multiple pages based on [phantomjs](http://phantonjs.org), which is inspired by project [helium-css](https://github.com/geuis/helium-css).

 ## Installation